Dresden Altarpiece

-The Dresden Altarpiece is a triptych by German Renaissance artists Albrecht Dürer, executed between 1496 and 1497, and perhaps continued in 1503–1504.
+The Dresden Altarpiece is a triptych by the German Renaissance artist Albrecht Dürer, executed between 1496 and 1497, and perhaps continued in 1503–1504.
 It is housed in the Gemäldegalerie Alte Meister of Dresden, Germany.

 History

 The painting was one of the first commissions received from Frederick III, Elector of Saxony, together with the Seven Sorrows Polyptych and the Portrait of Frederick III of Saxony.
 Dürer knew the elector during the latter's short stay in Nuremberg in April 1496.